0525hhgus/0525hhgus.github.io/_pages/about.md

 ---

 - 🔭 I’m currently working on ...
-	- Apache Hadoop Ecosystem in CDP, CDSW
+	- Apache Hadoop Ecosystem
 	- Finance

 - 🌱 I’m currently learning ...
 	- Apache Hadoop Ecosystem
-	- Data Analysis, NLP
+	- Data Analysis, Data Science
+  - NLP

 <!--
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.